Pennsylvania campsites are at the ready to help visitors experience the grandeur of "Penn's Woods”.

 Raystown Lake Recreation Area supplies a variety of lodging options, including vacation homes, houseboats, bed and breakfasts, cabins, cottages, and resorts.
 However, some of the best experiences can be gained in the area’s intimate, tree-sheltered campgrounds, which offer close access to trails and lake activities.

 Enjoy the natural beauty of Reading with a tent, cabin, or RV as your home base.
 Accessible to the Appalachian Trail to the north and the picturesque Amish Country to the southwest, campers can find a variety of terrain and activities to choose from in Greater Reading.
-Popular facilities include the Robin Hill Camping Resort in Lenhartsville, Sun Valley Campground in Bowmansville, Appalachian RV Resort located in Shartlesville, and Mountain Springs Camping Resort located in Hamburg.
+Popular facilities include the, Sun Valley Campground in Bowmansville, Appalachian RV Resort located in Shartlesville, and Mountain Springs Camping Resort located in Hamburg.

 Clearfield County, host to five private properties, offers a wide array of facilities to meet every camper’s comfort level.
 Woodland Campground features a cabin, RV space, and tent sites, while the West Branch Susquehanna River is a favorite for canoers and kayakers.